+PLEASE NOTE: This course will count as a six-week class, but it will meet for eight weeks from 2/1 to 3/9.
 These are not your mother's documentaries.
 Today's docs inspire, educate, elucidate and entertain.
-They have become so popular that there are entire film festivals devoted to them, and they are the intellectual darlings of Sundance We screen docs on subjects as diverse as the arts, environment, science and politics and from the whimsical to the sobering.
+They have become so popular that there are entire film festivals devoted to them, and they are the intellectual darlings of Sundance.
+We screen docs on subjects as diverse as the arts, environment, science and politics and from the whimsical to the sobering.
 Discussions are lively with opinions encompassing diverse points of view.
-PLEASE NOTE: THIS COURSE WILL RUN FOR 9 WEEKS BEGINNING 2/23/2018.

 Coordinator: Lili Seely

-Lili discovered Fellini and other now-legendary foreign film directors, in her teens and has been in pursuit of excellence in cinema ever since.
+Lili discovered Fellini and other legendary foreign film directors in her teens and has been in pursuit of excellence in cinema ever since.
 She has worked for, or volunteered at, many film festivals and art cinemas and is passionate about film as an artistic medium.